UCSD-ECEMAE-148/148-spring-2025-final-project-team-13/README.md

 ## Challenges

 ### LLM integration with Jetson
-We initially intended to integrate the LLM of Gemini on the Jetson.
-While due to the limited computation of the Jetson, the accuracy of recognition is pretty weird.
-Therefore, we move the model back to laptop and send the command to Jetson via HTTP.
-Even though, the time latency reaches about 10 seconds.
+We initially intended to integrate the Gemini LLM onto the Jetson directly, however, due to the limited computational ability of the Jetson, the accuracy of recognition is low.
+Therefore, we moved the model back to the laptop and sent the commands to Jetson via HTTP.
+Still, the time latency is about 10 seconds probably due to the complex communiation between jetson/nodes/vesc/laptop.

 #### Possible Solution:
 Run a lightweight speech-recognition model directly on the Jetson instead of HTTP.